Characterizing (non-)Markovianity through Fisher Information: Backflows of information from Bayesian retrodiction

-This theorem tells us that the ability of an agent of retrieving the initial state of the dynamics decreases under Markovian evolution, as it corresponds to the monotonous contraction of the Fisher information.
-Viceversa, in the case in which there are backflows in the Fisher information, non-Markovianity helps obtaining more information about the initial state.
+This theorem tells us that the ability of an agent of retrieving the initial state of the dynamics decreases under Markovian evolution, specifically in terms of the scalar product $\left\langle \p(0),\hat{\p}(t)\right\rangle_{\ppi}$, which behaves as the Fisher information in time.
+Moreover, in the case in which there are backflows in the Fisher information, non-Markovianity enables some retrodicted states to be more informative by getting closer to the original $\p (0)$.

 We notice that, contrary to the Theorems presented in Sec.~\ref{sec:theos123}, Theorem~\ref{theo:recovery_fisher} holds only locally, i.e., assuming that the difference $\del$ between prior and the state at time $t=0$ is small.
-Moreover, the generalization of Theorem~\ref{theo:recovery_fisher} to the quantum scenario requires a technical analysis of quantum Bayes retrodiction~\cite{SS2022}, and will be presented in a forthcoming work~\cite{quantumpaper}.
+Moreover, the generalization of Theorem~\ref{theo:recovery_fisher} to the quantum scenario requires a technical analysis of quantum Bayes retrodiction~\cite{SS2022}, and will be presented in a forthcoming work~\cite{scandi2023quantum}.